serilog-contrib/serilog-formatting-log4net/MAINTENANCE.md

 After the NuGet package is succesfully published:

-4. Update the `ContractVersion` version in the `Serilog.Formatting.Log4Net.csproj` file to the newly released version.
+4. Update the `PackageValidationBaselineVersion` element in the `Serilog.Formatting.Log4Net.csproj` file to the newly released version.
-5. Delete the `ApiCompatBaseline.txt` file if there's one.
+5. Delete the `CompatibilitySuppressions.xml` file if there's one.